-Mr. Roberts is a Senior Managing Director and Chief Operating Officer of Angelo, Gordon, and a member of its executive committee.
-He joined Angelo, Gordon in 1993.
-Mr. Roberts manages Angelo, Gordon's private equity and special situations area and was the founder of Angelo, Gordon's opportunistic real estate area.
-Mr. Roberts has overseen investments in a wide variety of companies and special situations, including companies in the business services, healthcare services and financial services industries.
-Previously, he was a principal at Gordon Investment Corporation, a Canadian merchant bank, where he participated in a wide variety of principal transactions.
-Prior to that he worked in the corporate finance department at L.F.
+Chairman of the Board and Chief Executive Officer

+businesses, including opportunistic real estate, private equity, net lease real estate and residential mortgage-backed securities.
+Within private equity, Mr. Roberts has focused in particular on investments in the specialty finance area, including Angelo, Gordon's investment in PRA Group, Inc. (formerly Portfolio Recovery Associates, Inc.), a leading publicly traded acquiror of unpaid and normal-course accounts receivable, where he serves as lead director of the board.
+Previously, Mr. Roberts was a Principal at Gordon Investment Corporation, a Canadian merchant bank, from 1989 to 1993, where he participated in a wide variety of principal transactions.
+Prior to that he worked in the Corporate Finance Department at L.F.
 Rothschild where he specialized in mergers and acquisitions.
 Mr. Roberts has a B.S. degree from The Wharton School of the University of Pennsylvania.
-Mr. Roberts is a member of the board of directors of Portfolio Recovery Associates, Inc.
+He has served as a director of the Company since 2011.